What is Science of rockets?

-The ‘Suitcase’ HALI Rocket is the Science of Rockets’ first program for High Schools starting in 2020.
-HAILI allows school students to step away from their textbooks and work with a fully functioning Hybrid rocket motor teaching device.
-This program improves problem solving, and promotes teamwork and creative thinking skills.
+The Science of Rockets’ first program for high schools started in 2021.
+The HAILI Rocket STEM Program allows school students to step away from their textbooks and work with a fully functioning hybrid rocket motor teaching device.
+This program improves problem solving and promotes teamwork and creative thinking skills.

-The Science of Rockets is an education program that focuses on developing skills rather than grades – providing a new way for students to learn.
-Students get to step away from their textbooks and instead play, manipulate and experiment with advanced rocket technology.
+The HAILI Rocket STEM Program is a course that focuses on developing skills rather than grades – providing a new way for students to learn.
+Students get to step away from their textbooks and instead play, manipulate, and experiment with advanced rocket technology.
 In the process, students are gaining practical use of a wide range of STEM skills and how to combine them in fun and innovative ways.
-The Science of Rockets will commence in high schools and expand into universities and technical colleges.
-By literally teaching students how to fire rockets, the Science of Rockets aims to ignite students confidence and curiosity in STEM based learning.
+The HAILI Rocket STEM Program will commence in secondary schools and expand into universities and technical colleges.
+By teaching students how to handle a hybrid rocket motor, the HAILI Rocket STEM Program aims to ignite student confidence and curiosity in STEM based learning.